 1. Parking violations may be paid or appealed at the University Police Department on the Alfred campus at any time or at the Student Services Office on the Wellsville campus during normal business hours.

 2. Drop boxes along with payment envelopes and appeal forms are provided at both campus locations.
 Payments in the form of cash, check, or money order should be deposited in the drop boxes.
+We will not accept coin payments in excess of $10.
 Appeal forms may also be deposited in the drop boxes.
 These boxes are located inside the University Police Department on the Alfred campus and the Student Services Office on the Wellsville campus.

 3. If paying by cash at either the University Police Department or the Student Services Office on the Wellsville campus, you will need the exact amount due for the parking violation indicated on the parking summons, as both locations cannot make change.